Muizenberg Surf Break

 Table - best surf conditions forecast for Muizenberg over the next 16 days.

 Alright folks, Rusty here.
-Let’s have a look at what the next couple of weeks are serving up for us at Muizenberg.
+Let’s have a look at what’s cooking for the Cape Town stretch over the next couple of weeks.

 Rusty.